UIC-RoboMaster/UICRM-Embedded-Tutorial/Part.1/3.LED/README.md

 [English](README.md) | [中文](README_zh.md)

+Let's light the LED, it is the first step to learn the embedded system.

 ## 1. Configure STM32CubeMX

 We assume that you have already new a project and update the clock configuration.
 If not, please refer to [New Empty Project](../2.New_Empty_Project/README.md).